TaynazDev/GeoMapLink/README.md

 You only need a browser and an internet connection (CDNs are used).

 1. Clone or download this repo
+2. **For satellite mode**: Add a `satellite.jpg` or `satellite.png` file to the root directory
+   - Use an equirectangular projection image (like Blue Marble)
+   - Recommended: 5400x2700 resolution or higher
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser

-That’s it.
+That's it.
 No build step required.

 ## Project Structure